logo

 Explanation

-In the definition, $\le$ is just a symbol and does not necessarily have to be an inequality sign comparing sizes.
-Of course, inequalities or inclusion relations can be partial orders, but the converse is not true.
-For example, in the alphabet, following ‘a’ is ‘b’, and it doesn’t matter if it is represented as $a \le b$ using just symbols.
-In fact, in computer science, ‘a’ corresponds to ASCII code $0000001_{(2)}$, and ‘b’ corresponds to ASCII code $00000010_{(2)}$, and the order between characters can also be represented by the binary relations of their sizes.
+In the definition, \le is merely a symbol and does not necessarily need to be an inequality comparing sizes.
+While inequalities or subset relations can be partial orders, the converse is not true.
+For example, in the alphabet, ‘a’ follows ‘b’, and simply using symbols, it can be represented as aba \le b, without issue.
+In computer science, ‘a’ corresponds to ASCII code 0000001(2)0000001_{(2)} and ‘b’ to ASCII code 00000010(2)00000010_{(2)}, and the order between characters can also be represented by the binary relations of these ASCII codes.

 1. 이흥천 역, You-Feng Lin.
 (2011). 집합론(Set Theory: An Intuitive Approach): p289. ↩︎